-The symptoms of a snakebite from a coral snake can be delayed for almost 18 hours.
-This is why it is important to seek medical attention.
-The neurotoxins present in the venom can cause difficulty breathing, muscle weakness, stomach pain, twitching of the tongue, sudden shock, blurred vision, paralysis, respiratory failure, headache, abnormal mental state, inability to move eyelids and convulsions (x).
+The symptoms of a snakebite from a coral snake delays sometimes for almost 18 hours.
+For this reason, it is vital to seek medical attention.
+The neurotoxins present in the venom can cause difficulty breathing, muscle weakness, stomach pain, twitching of the tongue, sudden shock, blurred vision, paralysis, respiratory failure, headache, abnormal mental state, inability to move eyelids and convulsions. (x)

 Snakebite Risk Factors

-There are several situational risk factors which increase the likelihood of a snakebite.
-People with occupations like construction workers, landscapers, roofers, mechanics, painters, groundskeepers and farmers are all at risk of encountering snakes (x).
+Several situational risk factors increase the likelihood of a snakebite.
+People with occupations like construction workers, landscapers, roofers, mechanics, painters, groundskeepers and farmers are all at risk of encountering snakes. (x)

 Hikers and bikers who don’t stay aware of their surroundings are also at risk.
 Walking through floodwaters after a natural calamity is dangerous as snakes often seek refuge inside garages and homes to avoid rising waters in these circumstances.

 Snakebites are generally avoidable.
-Look where you are going and don’t take risks in hot weather or high-risk times of year.
-Educate your children, and yourself.
+Look where you are going and don’t take risks in hot weather or high-risk times of the year.
+Educate your children and yourself.

 Natural Ways to Treat Snakebites

 It is vital to point out that these are not medical treatments.
-Seek immediate medical assistance for an antivenom and treatment of a snakebite.
-Failure to do so can result in death.
-Once you have received medical attention, you may want to supplement your healing process with these natural remedies.
+Seek immediate medical assistance for antivenom and treatment of a snakebite.
+Failure to do so can cause death.
+Once you have received medical attention, you can supplement your healing process with these natural remedies.
+Some of these include:

-It is important to clean the affected area after a bite, using an antibacterial that contains tea tree oil.
+It is essential to clean the affected area after a bite using an antibacterial containing tea tree oil.
 After cleaning properly and applying an antibacterial ointment, wrap with a clean bandage.
-Make sure to not wrap too tightly as you do not want to increase the blood flow.
-Sometimes it is instructed not to cleanse the affected area, depending on the bite (x).
+Make sure not to wrap too tightly as you do not want to increase the blood flow.
+Sometimes healthcare professionals instruct not to cleanse the affected area, depending on the bite. (x)

 Coconut oil fights off bacteria, viruses and parasites.
-It has also been proven to assist in wound healing.
-Apply a small amount of coconut oil onto the affected area topically and wrap with a bandage for a speedy recovery.
-According to a study published in the Journal of Pharmacology and Physiology, when coconut oil was applied topically, wounds healed more rapidly than the other groups involved in the study (x).
+It also assists in wound healing.
+Apply a small amount of coconut oil onto the affected area topically and wrap it with a bandage for a speedy recovery.
+According to a study published in the Journal of Pharmacology and Physiology, when you apply coconut oil topically, wounds heal more rapidly than the other groups involved in the study. (x)

 The onset of anxiety and stress is pretty common after a snakebite.
 It is imperative to stay calm after one gets bitten by a snake as the increase in heart rate due to stress and panic can make the toxins spread in the body rapidly.
 To ease the anxiety, use a few drops of lavender oil topically behind the ears or just sniff from a bottle for instant mental relief.

-Echinacea is a good anti-inflammatory pain killer that gives the immune system a boost.
-It is good for fighting off infections and recovery of a wound.
+Echinacea is an excellent anti-inflammatory painkiller that gives the immune system a boost.
+It is suitable for fighting off infections and recovery of a wound.
 It boosts the immune system by reducing the regulatory T cell numbers and their functioning.
-However, before taking echinacea supplements, consult with your doctor if you have already been prescribed with medications for a snakebite as the two can interact with each other and cause a reaction.
-Follow the given guidelines and make sure to purchase only high-quality supplements (x).
-Take 450 mg a day or as directed by your doctor.
+However, before taking echinacea supplements, consult with your doctor.
+If your physician already prescribed medications for a snakebite, the two can interact and cause a reaction.
+Follow the given guidelines and make sure to purchase only high-quality supplements. (x) Take 450 mg a day or as directed by your doctor.

-After a snakebite, the skin absorbs toxins and it is normal to feel pain, inflammation and other side effects for the next few days, weeks and even months.
-Adding turmeric to your diet in the form of turmeric supplements can reduce inflammation and help ease the pain to a great extent.
-If your bite was from a venomous snake, then it is better to consult with your doctor as a venomous bite can affect the coagulation of the blood greatly, which can lead to various other complications (x).
-You can add turmeric to your diet as a supplement in a variety of ways.
+After a snakebite, the skin absorbs toxins, and it is normal to feel pain, inflammation and other side effects for the next few days, weeks and even months.
+Adding turmeric to your diet as supplements can reduce inflammation and help ease the pain to a great extent.
+Suppose your bite was from a venomous snake.
+In that case, it is better to consult with your doctor as a venomous bite can affect the coagulation of the blood significantly, which can lead to various other complications. (x) You can add turmeric to your diet as a supplement in a variety of ways.
 Take up to 1,000 mg once a day.

 Precautions Against Snakebite